 Lymphatic drainage is essential in our body’s ability to remove waste from throughout the body and maintain a healthy immune response.
 Lymph is a fluid that is made from interstitial fluids that collect between the cells.
 In our bodies, interstitial fluid is not static; rather it pulsates like a gentle ocean wave washing over cells and taking away metabolic waste.
 The Lymphatic system is often referred to as the ‘back alleyway’ of our bodies because of its important role in removing waste through a myriad of small vessels that span miles in our bodies.
-Consider our organic Central River formula!
+For best outcomes using self-care, combine associated Aroma Acu-Sticks® to acu-points, topical remedies, and good lifestyle practices.

 Acupressure for Lymphatic Congestion